Peddling false solutions: corporate carbon management and climate delay strategies

 Phasing out coal is a pivotal part of transitioning to an economy less reliant on fossil fuels that is compatible with a 1.5°C climate pathway.
 Potential socio-economic impacts of declining mining activity include losses in income and employment, outward migration, and generally regional economic contraction.
 However, the political implications of mine closures in industrializing countries are yet to be understood.
 Indeed, shifts in coal employment are potential contributors to increased political polarization.
 We investigate the case of Colombia, a country heavily dependent on coal exports that recently elected a left-wing president who won on an anti-mining agenda.
 Using a unique data set, we show how municipality-level changes in coal employment impact voting outcomes, looking at presidential elections from 2014 - 2022.
 Our findings show that changes in mining are associated with more support for pro-mining and reformist parties, and less support for anti-mining parties, hinting at political polarization.
 Voter backlash hence can pose an political-economy barrier to the public acceptability of phasing out fossil fuels that is crucial to be taken into account when designing just transition policies.

 with Farah Mohammadzadeh Valencia, Brigitte Castañeda Rodríguez, Jan Steckel, Jorge Garcia, and Jorge Bonilla.
-Collaboration between MCC Berlin and Uni Andes, part of EfD grant (OSF registry)
+Collaboration between PIK and Uni Andes, part of EfD grant (OSF registry)

 Phasing out fossil fuel subsidies needs to be a cornerstone policy to reach the Paris Climate Agreement.
 A common concern for introducing adjustments to prices is related to the possible adverse (or regressive) impacts on poverty and inequality.
 Colombia is in the process of phasing out fossil fuel subsidies, both for diesel and for gasoline.
 Since these types of policies generate public revenue, experts suggest to design pricing policies that include revenue recycling schemes.
 The underlying question we aim to answer is what type of revenue recycling scheme significantly increases public support for fossil fuel subsidy reduction (FFSR) in Colombia.
 We carry out a country representative survey experiment (N=4000 households) to test for different revenue recycling schemes and whether additional information on fairness, effectiveness and environmental impacts could further increase support.
 The results and analysis will highlight viable entry points for the development of climate policies and related communication campaigns in Colombia.